 Your market size slide is like an opening statement that sets the tone for the entire pitch deck.
 It showcases the significance of your startup within the intended market.

-1. Investor Insight
+- Investor Insight

-Simply having a well-thought-out idea of a product or service that solves a real problem isn’t enough to get funded.
+When you start to examine real-life pitch deck presentation examples, you'll quickly understand that having a well-thought-out idea of a product or service that solves a real problem isn't enough to get funded.
 Why?
 To understand this, ask yourself these questions – What if there are only 5 people who really need your solution?
 What if they aren’t ready to pay for it?

 You should be able to sell your solution for enough money to cover the expenses and – most importantly – generate profit.
 And the potential profit you’re expecting to get is a direct representation of the ROI (Return on Investment) investors are going to obtain.
 To put it short, with your market overview slide, you want to show you have a clear vision of how the market is expected to grow and how you’re planning to grow within it.